dougstrouth/edgar/README.md

     *   **Federal Reserve (FRED)**: Gathers key macroeconomic time-series data (e.g., GDP, CPI, interest rates) to provide economic context for financial models.
 *   **Resilient API Interaction**:
     *   **Intelligent Retries**: Implements exponential backoff with jitter for handling API rate limits from external sources like Yahoo Finance.
+*   **Data Transformation with dbt**:
+    *   Utilizes dbt (data build tool) to transform raw source data into clean, analytics-ready "mart" tables.
+    *   Models are defined in standard SQL, making them easy to understand, maintain, and test.
     *   **Failure Tracking**: Automatically identifies and logs tickers that consistently fail (e.g., "No Data Found") to a dedicated table, preventing wasted API calls on subsequent runs.
 These entries expire after a configurable period (default: 365 days) to allow for re-checking.
 *   **Modular & Extensible Architecture**: Each stage of the pipeline (fetch, parse, load, gather) is a separate, self-contained script, making it easy to maintain, debug, and extend with new data sources or processing steps.
 *   **Centralized Orchestration**: A single `main.py` entry point provides a command-line interface (CLI) to run the entire pipeline or any specific step, simplifying execution.